kimh/baleen/README.md

 * --concurrency: specify number of containers that you want to run at the same time.
 Default: 2
 * --debug: running client on debug mode.
 As of v0.2, debugging only printing celluloid debug messages to console.

+### Using Baleen
+There are mainly two ways to use baleen

+* on-the-fly: You pass options to baleen-server from baleen cli.
+* project: You write baleen.yml file for projects that will be loaded baleen-server at boot time.

+#### On-the-fly
+With on-the-fly way, you will use baleen cli from shell.
+Benefit of using this way is you can change options flexibly.
+This is suitable when you need to figure out what options you need to pass to run your tests successfully.

-Here is an example to use baleen cli.
+Here is an example to use baleen cli to let baleen-server to run test on the fly.
 With this, you are running cucumber tests by using kimh/baleen-poc Docker image and running 6 containers, each container running one feature, at the same time.

     $ baleen cucumber --image kimh/baleen-poc --files features --work_dir /git/baleen/poc --before_command "source /etc/profile" --concurrency 6

-##### Project
+#### Project
 By using project, you can save test configurations in a yaml file which is loaded by baleen-server at boot time.
-After that, you can kick the project from baleen cli simply specifying project name.
+After that, you can kick the project from baleen cli simply by specifying project name.

-The project file consits of project section that has 3 sub sections (runner, framework, and ci).
+The project file consists of project section that has 3 sub sections (runner, framework, and ci).
 You can specify multiple projects in a single file.
-Here is an example project file.
+Here is an example of project file.

     # Project name section
     baleen-poc: